-25.3 Negotiated Maximum Task Data Payload Size
+21.3 Negotiated Maximum Task Data Payload Size

-Because a Bus Reset implicitly aborts all tasks in the task list(s), and the data payloads are not idempotent (they hold state information), data block transfers between initiator and target must be completed and verified before being presented to the applications.
-This requires data payload sizes be limited to the buffering available on each end for each direction of data transfer. absolute buffer sizes shall be negotiated in units of 128 bytes..
-The maximum byte size supported shall be limited to 220 bytes..
+Because a Bus Reset implicitly aborts all tasks in the task list(s), and these data payloadsservices are not idempotent (they hold state information), data block transfers between initiator and target must be completed and verified before being presented to the applications.
+This requires data payload sizes be limited to the buffering available on each end for each direction of data transfer.
+(In order to be able to restart the data transfer task which was begun and implicitly aborted due to an intervening Bus Reset).
+A similar negotiation scheme shall be used to determine the maximum mutually supported value by both initiator and target.
+Sabsolute buffer sizes shall be negotiated in units of 128 bytes.on an absolute size basis rather than an enumerated size basis.
+The maximum byte size supported shall be limited to 220 bytes.32-bits.
+Sizes shall be specified in units of Bytes.
 Sizes must be negotiated per direction.
 The details of this scheme are specified in the Password field of the Login ORB and as an extension to the Login Response ORB in the following sections.

-25.4 The Extended Access Control Policy -
+21.4 The Extended Access Control Policy -